RoutAsish/Elevate-Labs-Task-1/README.md

 Downloaded NMap
-Studied about TCP SYN scan and how -sS scan means stealth scan performs what are open ports what are closed ports what are filtered ports
+Studied about TCP SYN scan and how -sS scan means stealth scan performs who all are the users of the network what all services and ports are open on them what are open ports what are closed ports what are filtered ports